 Private Events Director

-Kendal Fitzsimmons is our link to local culture.
-She grew up on the south coast of Massachusetts, and has never found herself away from the ocean for long.
+Kendal Fitzsimmons is our link to our community and local culture.
+She grew up on the south coast of Massachusetts and has never found herself away from the ocean for very long.
 This gives her an inside edge for event planning in the Ocean State.
-In fact, she has been coordinating plans, parties, and vacations as long as she can recall.
+She has been able to transform Downtown Providence into a unique wedding destination.
+Her passion is connecting with guests and developing their vision beyond their expectations.
+She strives to build and grow relationships that start out as clients but end up as friends.
+She has been coordinating events, parties, and vacations for as long as she can recall.

-Alan Freudeman has 15 years experience in the restaurant industry.
+Alan Freudeman has 20 years of experience in the restaurant industry.
 He began working in restaurants while in college for theatre in Ohio.
-He tended bar and managed at restaurants in Cleveland, and moved to Rhode Island in 2006 to attend Johnson & Wales University.
+He tended a bar and managed restaurants in Cleveland, and moved to Rhode Island in 2006 to attend Johnson & Wales University.
 While at JWU, Alan worked as a server and line cook at Gracie’s.
 In 2010, he assumed the role of Chef de Cuisine at Ama’s in Providence.

 Alan returned to Gracie’s in 2013, where his knowledge and passion for wine led him to serve as our staff wine educator, where he expanded the wine program to showcase unique wines from the regional United States and established a scholarship fund for teammates to take the Introductory Sommelier course and exam.
 In 2015, he stepped into the position of Wine & Beverage Director, and in 2019, he accepted the position of Director of Operations.
 Beyond service and hospitality, Alan is passionate about improving the lives and working experience of his colleagues and teammates in the Hospitality industry.